 - Forgetting to keep the total charge the same in every structure.

-When Resonance Structures Matter In Chemistry
+Why Resonance Matters In Chemistry

 Resonance matters in many oxyanions, conjugated systems, and aromatic molecules because electron density can be delocalized over several atoms.
 It helps explain why some bonds are more similar than a single Lewis drawing would suggest.